 - Be prepared.
-Rent high quality snorkel gear.
-Fins, mask, de-fogger and sun screen are a good start.
+Use high-quality snorkel gear.
+Fins, mask, de-fogger and sunscreen are a good start.
 A fish ID card finishes of your gear nicely.
 Booties to protect your feet sometimes also come in handy.

 - Be careful: Never snorkel in high surf conditions and never snorkel alone.
 If you are a beginner, start in shallow water and only venture further out when you feel comfortable.
 As soon as you start feeling anxious, return to the coast.
 See also our 12 favorite snorkeling spots in Hawaiʻi for beginners.

-- Use your gear properly: Ask the personnel at the rental shop if there is anything you need to know about the gear, be sure to ask how to clear your mask under water (generally: while floating with your feet down and your face up: exhale a burst of air through your mouth to bas the water out).
+- Use your gear properly: Ask the personnel at the rental shop if there is anything you need to know about the gear, be sure to ask how to clear your mask under water (generally: while floating with your feet down and your face up: exhale a burst of air through your mouth to blow the water out).

 - Time your snorkeling properly: The best time to snorkel or dive is generally in the morning.
 Water conditions are most clear and the fish are more active.

-- Be respectful and have fun!: The reef is a living animal!
-It may look like plants and rocks, but in reality it is made up out of millions of tiny animals.
-Only rest on sandy bottom or bare lava.
+- Be respectful and have fun: The reef is a living animal!
+It may look like plants and rocks, but in reality, it is made up out of millions of tiny animals.
+Only rest on the sandy bottom or bare lava.